wwwouaiebe/OsmPtv2NetControl/README.md

 ### A from tag is not found for route ...

-A from tag is missing .
+A from tag is missing.
 Add the tag to the bus route

 ### The from tag is not equal to the name of the first platform for route...